-Change is Hard – Making is Through the Tough Times
+Change is Hard – Making it Through Tough Times

 Every improvement, whether education, rebuilt auto, or revitalized relationship has a cost: time, energy, or pain.
 Applying wisdom is key.
 I can be a klutz, so a good ol’ hammer is more my speed than a loaded nail gun.
-Pain comes in the form of unexpected costs as well as misdirected power tools.
+Pain results from unexpected costs and misdirected power tools.

 When things crash down around us, inertia tempts us to quit.
 It’s easier to sit in our misery than find enough energy to climb the next hill.
 It’s a struggle when every reserve is depleted.
 But once moving again, it gets progressively easier to keep going.